gruenewald-lab/CGsmiles/docs/source/syntax/chirality.rst

 Chirality
 ^^^^^^^^^
-CGSmiles adopts an explicit method of chirality assignment using annotations.
+CGsmiles adopts an explicit method of chirality assignment using annotations.
 A chiral atom can be annotated using the ``x`` keyword as shorthand for chirality.
 For example, S-Alanine is represented as ``C[C;x=S]C(=O)ON``, while R-Alanine is written as ``C[C;x=R]C(=O)ON``.
 The ``x`` may be omitted if a weight is defined